AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

    8. A new window will open.
 Here you will have to click on "Commit" button
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/pol7.png" width="500" /></p>

-   9. Wait for Status Complete and Result Successful and close the Window
+   9. Wait for "Status Complete" and "Result Successful" and close the Window
    <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/pol8.png" width="500" /></p>

 6. After changing the **Vulnerability Protection** Profile from **alert** to **strict** you should see the following logs under the **Threat section** of the logs: